RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

            return gcd(b, a)
        return gcd(a - b, b)

-Although Euclid’s Algorithm is quite easy to understand and program, it is not as efficient as we would like, particularly if :math:`a >> b`.
+Although Euclid’s algorithm is quite easy to understand and program, it is not as efficient as we would like, particularly if :math:`a >> b`.
 Once again, modular arithmetic comes to our rescue.
 Notice that the result of the last subtraction (when :math:`a - b < b`) is really the